ASPEN NETWORK DIRECTORS

 Meg Fields, RN, Psy.D.

 Meg has more than 20 years of experience as a nurse in the psychiatric emergency room at San Francisco General Hospital and holds a doctorate in clinical psychology.
 Her dissertation focused on parental perception of their own effectiveness in parenting a youth on the spectrum.
 Trained in psychoanalytic psychotherapy, Meg has counseled youth at California College of the Arts, as well as children in the Palo Alto School District, and since 2009 she has co-directed the Aspen Network Camp.
 Meg develops programs for young adults with social differences who have difficulty launching from their parents’ homes due to social anxiety, OCD, ADHD, Non-verbal Learning Disorders, learning difficulties, and spectrum disorders.
+Meg and her team have been learning about de-mystifying disabilities and diagnoses for Aspen’s clients.
+Meg’s interest and training in understanding the impact of a deficit in the executive function allows her to set realistic, obtainable goals.

 Michael Fields, RN